ebby-s/HLS-block-minifloat/README.md

 **Addition**

 A pair of `IntAcc` type variables (with any widths, but same `F` parameter) can be added.
 The output width is calculated by taking the larger of the 2 widths and incrementing it.
 This is done using the `MAX(A,B)` macro.
 The order of additions (tree adder vs. linear reduction) does not matter as Vivado HLS optimizes the order.

+**Change width**
+The width of the representation can be changed.
+If the new width is smaller, higher bits are removed.

 **Conversions to C++ types**